DelloMellow/MyPortfolio/README.md

 ## Contributing

 Contributions to this project are welcome!
-If you have any suggestions, improvements, or bug fixes, please submit a pull request.
-Alternatively, you can open an issue to report any problems or provide feedback.
+Please submit a pull request if you have any suggestions, improvements, or bug fixes.
+If not, you can open an issue to report any problems or provide feedback.

 ## License